mathjax/MathJax-docs/advanced/extension-writing.rst

 When the input Jax is ready, ``\sinexpansion`` will be define as a function that loads the Taylor extension and restarts the processing afterward.
 When the Taylor extension is ready, ``\sinexpansion`` becomes the wanted ``\\taylorsin{x}`` definition.
 Now, you can use this command in a test3 page.
-Note that only only the Taylor2 extension is specified in the list of extension to load.
+Note that only the Taylor2 extension is specified in the list of extensions to load (Taylor will be loaded when the `\sinexpansion` macro is first used).

 .. code-block:: html